jishanpathan7/jalan-assignment/README.md

 ## Available Scripts

-### To Draw the Image Use Mouse or Touchpad to select edges and connect lines and you can click on `Export as Image` button to download an updated image.
+### To Draw on Image Use Mouse or Touchpad to select edges and connect lines to see draw and selected edges in the image, and you can click on `Export as Image` button to download an updated image.

 In the project directory, you can run: